-- No person shall carry dangerous goods in an aircraft registered in Curaçao or operated in Curaçao except: - (1) With the written permission of the Authority and subject to any condition the Authority may impose in granting such permission; and - (2) In accordance with the Technical Instructions for the Safe Transport of Dangerous Goods by Air issued by the Council of International Civil Aviation Organisation and with any variations to those instructions that the Authority may from time to time mandate and provide notification of to ICAO.
+- (a) No person shall carry dangerous goods in an aircraft registered in Curaçao or operated in Curaçao except: - (1) With the written permission of the Authority and subject to any condition the Authority may impose in granting such permission; and - (2) In accordance with ICAO Doc 9284, Technical Instructions for the Safe Transport of Dangerous Goods by Air, and any variations to those instructions that the Authority may from time to time mandate and provide notification of to ICAO.

 8.5.1.28 MICROPHONES

-- (a) For AOC holders operating aircraft, a required flight crewmember shall use a boom or throat microphone to communicate with another flight crewmember and air traffic service below the transition level or altitude. - (b) For general aviation operations in an aeroplane, helicopter or powered lift aircraft, a required flight crewmember should use a boom or throat microphone to communicate with another flight crewmember and air traffic service below the transition level or altitude. - (c) For aerial work operations, a required flight crewmember should use a boom or throat microphone to communicate with another flight crewmember and air traffic service below the transition level or altitude, as applicable to the mission.
+- (a) For AOC holders operating aircraft, a required flight crew member shall use a boom or throat microphone to communicate with another flight crew member and ATS below FL 100/10000 ft or the transition level/altitude, whichever is higher. - (b) For general aviation operations in an aeroplane, helicopter, or powered-lift aircraft, a required flight crew member shall use a boom or throat microphone to communicate with another flight crew member and ATS below FL 100/10000 ft or the transition level/altitude, whichever is higher. - (c) For aerial work operations, a required flight crew member shall use a boom or throat microphone to communicate with another flight crew member and ATS below FL 100/10000 ft or the transition level/altitude, whichever is higher, as applicable to the mission.